MicrosoftDocs/architecture-center/docs/example-scenario/servicetoservice/securing-communications.md

 ## Potential use cases

-While this article provides a concrete example with services hosted in Azure App Service, the general principles outlined apply to other hosting platforms just as well.
+While this article provides a concrete example with services hosted in Azure App Service, similar techniques can be used for Azure Functions.

 <!-- > Are there any other use cases or industries where this would be a fit?
 > How similar or different are they to what's in this article?